awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Replica.md

     --db-instance-identifier mysqlmaster
 ```

-## Promoting an Aurora Read Replica<a name="AuroraMySQL.Migrating.RDSMySQL.Replica.Promote"></a>
+## Promoting an Aurora read replica<a name="AuroraMySQL.Migrating.RDSMySQL.Replica.Promote"></a>

 After migration completes, you can promote the Aurora Read Replica to a stand\-alone DB cluster and direct your client applications to the endpoint for the Aurora Read Replica\.
-For more information on the Aurora endpoints, see [Amazon Aurora Connection Management](Aurora.Overview.Endpoints.md)\.
+For more information on the Aurora endpoints, see [Amazon Aurora connection management](Aurora.Overview.Endpoints.md)\.
 Promotion should complete fairly quickly, and you can read from and write to the Aurora Read Replica during promotion\.
 However, you can't delete the master MySQL DB instance or unlink the DB Instance and the Aurora Read Replica during this time\.

 Before you promote your Aurora Read Replica, stop any transactions from being written to the source MySQL DB instance, and then wait for the replica lag on the Aurora Read Replica to reach 0\.
 You can view the replica lag for an Aurora Read Replica by calling the `SHOW SLAVE STATUS` command on your Aurora Read Replica and reading the **Seconds behind master** value\.